Tracking pixel for analytics Art Education, B.S. | Southern Connecticut State University Skip to main content

 We also have a graduate program, the Master of Arts in Teaching (MAT) in Art Education, which provides a pathway for achieving a teaching certificate while also earning a master’s degree for those who have already earned a bachelor's degree in art and design.

 Our art education program is led and guided by a social justice framework.
 We are interested in the social dynamics of the school culture and the communities in which our PK-12 students are learning and growing, as well as considering our own identities as teachers.
-We design curriculum and to cultivate creative classroom communities, and pedagogical practices that engage learners in artmaking.
+We design curriculum to cultivate creative classroom communities and pedagogical practices that engage learners in artmaking.

 In our Art Education program, we explore how the social and political environment impacts the way we teach and create art, especially in today's world of multi-dimensional media and visual culture.
-We also incorporate historical art practices and contemporary art into our teaching methods to expand our students’ vision of what counts as art, who counts as artists and what counts as knowledge.
+We also incorporate historical art practices and contemporary art into our teaching methods to expand our students’ vision of what counts as art, who counts as artists, and what counts as knowledge.

 Program Requirements ››